kingsleyramos/Developer-Profile-Generator/README.md

 ### html-pdf Node Module

 I have having trouble on how to user this module.
 It kept enlarging the HTML and it would fit to two pages every time.
 I found from a classmate that there are parameters that can be be set.
 At first doing 8.5 x 11 was too small so I played around with pixels width and length with the same 8.5 x 11 ratio and found 2000px x 1455 worked out.

-## Take-Aways

-I've learned how to use the Inspect tool to learn which attributes within bootstrap I can override with my own CSS.
-After doing this project, I got to understand prioritization within HTML and CSS, as well as create responsive website according to screen size and use media queries.